 DEFINITION OF TERMS

-There is no consent when there is force, expressed or implied, or use of duress or deception upon the victim.
-Silence does not necessarily constitute consent.
-Past consent to sexual activities does not imply ongoing future consent.
+There is also no consent when there is force, expressed or implied, or use of duress or deception upon the victim.
 Whether an individual has taken advantage of a position of influence over an alleged victim may be a factor in determining consent.

 Coercion is unreasonable pressure for sexual activity.
 Coercive behavior differs from seductive behavior based on the type of pressure someone uses to get consent from another.
 When someone makes clear to you that they do not want sex, that they want to stop, or that they do not want to go past a certain point of sexual interaction, continued pressure beyond that point can be coercive.

 Under Arkansas law, the age of consent varies with the degrees of assault, the age of the actor, and the relationship of the actor to the other party.
 For specific information, please refer to Arkansas statutes (e.g., Arkansas Code Annotated § 5-14-125, Sexual Assault in the Second Degree).